 Honey is a processed food that’s processed by bees rather than by people.
 Foraging bees begin by drinking nectar, a dilute sugar-water solution in flowers, mixing the nectar with enzymes in their stomach-like honey sacs.
 These bees pass the digested material to hive-dwelling house bees who reduce the moisture content by ingesting and regurgitating the mixture.
 They in turn deposit concentrated drops into honeycomb cells.
 After this, bees fan the fluid with their wings over the next few days to further concentrate it, finally capping the cells with wax.

 Some processing is chemically done.
 Which can be natural or unnatural.
-Fermenting is natural, extracting oil from corn with chemicals not found in nature is unnatural.
-Some chemical processing is done after you swallow the food before it actually enters your system.
+Fermenting is natural, extracting oil from seeds and corn with chemicals not found in nature is unnatural.
+If you need to bleach and deodorize it, like margarine, we’d suggest that’s processing gone overboard.
+On the other hand, some quite natural chemical processing is done after you swallow your food and before it actually enters your system.
 In other words, digestion.
 Honey is a processed food, flavored sugar water partially digested by bees.

 What is honey?
 Honey is made of roughly 80% sugar, 17% water, and a mixture of trace compounds providing flavor, color and preservatives.
 By far the most abundant sugars in honey are two simple sugars, fructose and glucose.
 Among the minor complex sugars in honey are maltose, sucrose, and other disaccharides, as well as trisaccharides such as erlose.